JohnGarbutt/eiffel-ohpc/README.md

 ## Known Issues & Rough Edges
 - Messages in the autoscaling/reimaging logs from scripts on different hosts don't appear in running order.
 - On the 2nd and subsequent autoscaling the slurmctld loses contact with one of the autoscaled nodes during the job completion step.
-See bug #4 although note that the job does run, produce output and eventually complete.
+See [issue #4](https://github.com/stackhpc/eiffel-ohpc/issues/4) although note that the job does run, produce output and eventually complete.
 - If the image isn't changed, then the "reboot" functionality doesn't actually perform a reboot which is confusing.